robosina/CVEDIA-RT-SDK/tutorials/custom_yolov5_model.md

 All models in CVEDIA-RT require a `.json` file for configuration.
 This is used to determine the network's expected `mean` / `std`, `normalization` on the input and to remap `classids` to `labels`.

 Start by creating a new file and calling it `<your model file>.json`.
-So as an example for a model file called `yolov6n.onnx` we create `yolov6n.onnx.json`.
+So as an example for a model file called `yolov5n.onnx` we create and save `yolov5n.onnx.json` in the same folder as your model.

 Then place the following contents in that file:
 ```
 {
     "comment": "<anything you want>",
     "normalize_input": true,
-    "postprocess": "yolov6",
+    "postprocess": "yolov5",
     "preprocess": "default",
 	  "labels":
         [